 A number of studies have shown that a diet rich in cruciferous vegetable such as broccoli, Brussels Sprouts, cabbage and cauliflower have health promoting properties.
 Researchers have isolated a key active component of broccoli called sulforaphane, an isothiocyanate believed to stimulate enzymes in the body.
 Freshly germinated Broccoli sprouts contain 30 to 50 times the concentration of isothiocyanate as mature broccoli.
 This extract provides 2,000 mcg sulforphane daily, equivalent to eating more than a pound of fresh broccoli.

-Buy Sulforaphane from Broccoli Sprouts Extract
+Buy Sulforaphane supplement from Broccoli Sprouts Extract

 prevention or treatment